 My lifelong concern, both as writer and publisher, has been to reconcile scientific enquiry with a spiritual worldview (Science & Spirit).
 Investigating water at a deep personal level became a quest that inspired my latest book, The Story of Water.

-In my mid-80s, one might be allowed to be a bit eccentric.
+In my mid-80s, I might be allowed to be a bit eccentric.
 Maybe I can get away with speaking my truth in a way that might have caused some embarrassment earlier.